The Call for Proposals Closed March 20 ~ the accepted authors’ papers have been submitted for peer review

 The focus of this track will be to address the status of diverse student populations and retention efforts directed toward these groups, including but not limited to: minority students, military students, science, technology, engineering and mathematics majors (STEM) or other academic majors of concern, community college transfers, non-traditional and remedial.

-This track focuses on concepts, principles, or relationships between concepts and principles, which effect the student retention life cycle.
+This track focuses on concepts, principles, or relationships between concepts and principles, which affect the student retention life cycle.
 Examples might include research on theories of engagement; student perception; prediction of retention and graduation; and the influence of student, institutional or external variables (e.g. economy) on retention.

 Proposals in this track will explore a variety of issues related to transfer student retention, at community colleges and/or four year institutions.
 Topics may include but are not limited to: orientation, preparation, and integration of transfers into campus life; compare and contrast approaches to first-time freshman and the transfer population; examining institutional retention/graduation rates of transfers; and data collection issues.